ASGCOPS/dicos_document/docs/source/slurm_job_submission.rst

         ssh -XY <your_account>@slurm-ui01.twgrid.org

      to login in the UI with X11 forwarding enabled.
 If you are using Windows™ system, please install and execute `Xming <https://sourceforge.net/projects/xming/>`_ before connect to the UI.
+If you are using MacOS™, you will probably install `xauartz https://www.xquartz.org/`_ to have the capability of X11 in the MacOS™.

      .. list-table::
         :header-rows: 1